tekumara/notes/spark-emr-troubleshooting.md

 zgrep -R "disks failed" *
 ```

-If the node has run out of disk you'll see error like:
+If the node has run out of disk you'll see errors like:

 ```
 2018-02-13 22:19:13,972 WARN org.apache.hadoop.yarn.server.nodemanager.DirectoryCollection (DiskHealthMonitor-Timer): Directory /mnt/yarn error, used space above threshold of 90.0%, removing from list of valid directories